Leasehold Reform Act 1967

 The Leasehold Reform Act 1967 (c.
-88) is an act of Parliament of the United Kingdom, which concerns English land law and compulsory purchase.
+88) is an act of the Parliament of the United Kingdom, which concerns English land law and compulsory purchase.
 A government bill, the law remains largely intact.
 It was passed by both Houses and had been tabled by ministers of the Labour government, 1964–1970.

-Provisions and subsequent amendments
+Provisions

 The act grants the right to long leaseholders of houses let at low and moderately low rents to buy their homes compulsorily from their landlords at a fair price.

 Initially the 1967 act applied only to homes below these rateable values: £400 in London and £200 p.a. elsewhere (thus targeting low-to-middle income homeowners); the reform coincided with lower wages becoming less of a bar to access to loans from major mortgage lenders.
 The act has since been amended on a number of occasions to expand these rights, to homeowners having higher rateable values.

+Tenants had the choice to purchase a freehold or extend their lease by 50 years under the act.